Best Gold IRA Rollover Investment Company & How To Set Up

 7. What Types of Investments Can be Rolled Over into a Gold IRA Plan?

 There are a wide variety of investments that can you can use to start your precious metals IRA.
-In fact, most employer plans including 401k, 403b, and existing IRA accounts can be used to fund your new gold IRA.
-In fact, these are some of the most common means individuals use to fund their gold IRA accounts.
+In fact, most employer plans including 401k, 403b, and existing IRA accounts can be used to fund your new options.
+In fact, these are some of the most common means individuals use to fund their accounts.
 Of course, you can also open your account with cash if you choose to do so.

-8. Are Gold IRA Plans Backed by Real, Physical Gold?
+8. Are Gold IRA Rollover Plans Backed by Real, Physical Gold?
 Where is it Stored?

 According to IRS regulations, the owner of the IRA cannot store the gold, it must be stored at an approved precious metals depository by the IRA trustee or custodian.
 There may be small fees associated with setting up your precious metals IRA and storing them, however these fees are small and may even be waived in the first year for certain investors.
 Again, this is something you can learn more about by picking up our free investor kit.